samflue/portfolio/content/projects/100DaysofCode.md

 ---
 date: '2020-09-16'
-title: 'Logo & Branding for Crypto Startup'
+title: 'Logo and Branding for Crypto Startup & PPC campaigns'
+tech:
+  - Adobe
+  - Google Ads

 showInProjects: true
 ---

-Hired to design the Logo and Branding for a Crypto Startup Company.
+Bloc Labs were hired to design the Logo and Branding for a Crypto Startup Company.
+Including Mockups for early advertisements.
+Once this was complete we created several ad campaigns.